 EVR 1001.
 Introduction to Environmental Science.
 This course of study provides the student with an overview of current environmental concerns and the management of these concerns.
 Emphasis is on the application of biological, physical, and chemical methods to the understanding of and solutions to environmental problems.
 The student will gain insight into the natural interactions among living things and physical aspects of the environment.
 To include field experience.
-Prerequisite: High School Biology or BSC 1005 or consent of department.
 3 semester hours credit.
 [A]